ArtBlocks/artblocks-docs/creator-onboarding/testnet-checklist.md

 ---
 order: -50
-description: Testnet Checklist
+description: Staging Checklist
 ---

-# Checklist for Projects
+# Staging Shell Checklist

 !!!danger
-For Accepted Artists: Ask questions in the Discord DM titled [G_] the Art Team provided to you For Applying Artists: Ask questions in  #artist-application-support on Art Blocks’ Discord Server !!!
+For Accepted Artists: Ask questions in the Discord DM titled [G_] the Art Team provided to you For Applying Artists: Ask questions in  #artist-applications on Art Blocks’ Discord Server !!!

 ## Connect Your Wallet